Saylee1812/Games-landing-page/README.md

 2. Open the `index.html` file in a web browser to view the landing page.
 3. Customize the games and links as needed to match your content.

----

-Feel free to adjust this description based on any additional features or specific details you want to highlight!